ihh300/ihh300.github.io/README.md

 3. Github and [GIT](https://git-scm.com/) - for version control
 4. [Sublime text](https://www.sublimetext.com/) - for source file editing

+##### Creating this website

+I have customised the initial css files and I have added my own assets (icon, photography) so to create my own adobe.

 ##### Disclaimer
 --------------------------
 * licence for this website: the MIT applies https://opensource.org/licenses/MIT